Resolution of the Burrows-Wheeler Transform Conjecture: Auxiliary Recompression-Based Data Structures

-I~\cite{tomohiro-lce} showed that $\LCE$ queries can be answered in $\Oh(h)$ time in a string $T$ represented with a recompression RLSLP with parsing height $h$.
+\paragraph*{LCE Queries} I~\cite{tomohiro-lce} showed that $\LCE$ queries can be answered in $\Oh(r)$ time in a string $T$ represented with an $r$-round recompression RLSLP.
 Since a recompression RLSLP generating the reversed string $\bar{T}$ can be obtained by reversing $\rhs(A)$ for each non-terminal $A$, the same holds for $\LCE$ queries in $\bar{T}$.
-Due to \cref{thm:recompression}, this yields the following result. \begin{theorem} Given the LZ77 parsing of a string $T[1 \dd n]$, we can in $\bigO(z \log^2 n)$ time construct a data structure that supports $\LCE$ queries in $T$ and in its reverse $\bar{T}$ in $\bigO(\log n)$ time. \end{theorem}
+Due to \cref{thm:recompression}, this yields the following result. \begin{theorem} Given an LZ77-like parsing of a string $T[1 \dd n]$ into $f$ phrases, we can in $\bigO(f \log^2 n)$ time construct a data structure that supports $\LCE$ queries in $T$ and in its reverse $\bar{T}$ in $\bigO(\log n)$ time. \end{theorem}